 This has resulted in a reduction of the library’s hours – closing two hours earlier starting Spring Semester – and will continue to affect library services.

 At times the library is being staffed by a student worker, which raises serious security concerns.

-These cuts have been strongly opposed by ASUM and Faculty Senate (Spring 2014, 2015, 2016; Fall 2017), UM Graduate and Professional Student Association, APASP, and the public at large.
-The Mansfield library is a vital part of UM’s infrastructure as a research institution and as such deserves far more funding than it is receiving.
+These cuts have been strongly opposed by ASUM (some of many examples: 2014 & 2017) and Faculty Senate (Spring 2014, 2015, 2016, 2017), UM Graduate and Professional Student Association, APASP, and the public at large.
+The Mansfield library is a vital part of UM’s infrastructure as a research institution and as such deserves far more funding despite the budget situation on campus.
 We would be happy to discuss this more with you in person and look forward to your response.

 Meradeth Snow, PhD

 Chair of the University Library Committee